Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Measure the contribution of tourism to the visitor economy, tax base, and broader economic growth.

-This framework aligns marketing metrics with government outcomes—creating a measurement model that both marketing teams and Ministers understand.
+This framework aligns marketing metrics with government outcomes—creating a measurement model that both marketing teams and Ministers can understand and support.

-Influence KPIs — Measuring How the DMO Shapes Awareness & Demand
+Influence KPIs: How Your DMO Shapes Awareness & Demand

-These are foundational metrics for any tourism authority because they track how effectively marketing is working at the top and middle of the funnel.
+These KPIs are foundational because they track how effectively marketing is working at the top and middle of the funnel.

 Awareness KPIs (Top of Funnel)

-These demonstrate whether the destination is becoming more visible and competitive in target markets.
+These metrics show whether your destination is becoming more visible and competitive in target markets:

 Share of voice in priority markets